5ifar/AdventureWorks/Project Implementation/Documentation.md

 Our goals are:
 1. Track KPIs: This would be a Executive targeted dashboard
 2. Compare regional performance: This would require geospatial (map) analysis
-3. Analyze product-level trends: This would need a product detail view
+3. Analyze product-level trends: This would need a product detail page
-4. Identify high-value customers: This would need a customer detail view
+4. Identify high-value customers: This would need a customer detail page

 **II:** 3 Key Questions:
 1. Type of Data: Time-series (calendar data), Categorical (product category/subcategory data), Geospatial (territory data), Hierarchies
 2. Communication Objective: Comparison & Composition
 3. End User Type: Managers

-**III:** Executive Dashboard Home View:
+**III:** Executive Dashboard Home Page:

-View layout design is often based on reading patterns: F & Z. The visuals are then arranged in the way these letters are drawn.
+Page layout design is often based on reading patterns: F & Z. The visuals are then arranged in the way these letters are drawn.
 The visual granularity increases as we move through the reading pattern.
-The top area is the most important in both layout designs since its the first place views are going to look.
+The top area is the most important in both layout designs since its the first place viewers are going to look.
 We start by adding the brand logo to the top left corner to set the context.
 The logo is followed by main high-level overall KPI cards in the remaining top area since this are important for executives and managers to see first.
 The middle left area will contain a line chart trending visual with date hierarchy to allow granularity drilling, followed by KPI context cards below it like current month/previous month/month over month revenue change etc. Increasing the revenue granularity in the middle we can do a product category breakout showing comparison across categories.
 Followed by a little product level visual like Top 10 revenue driving products with some conditional formatting.
 We can add an intuitive user friendly way for navigating between pages by creating a left navigation panel with some icons using the page navigation and bookmark functionalities.